Prospects of SETI by small size optical telescopes: Main Consideration

 \section{Main Consideration}

 In this section we intend to outline the results presented in \citep{paper5,probe2,probe1,fermi} to consider the observational features of technosignatures in the visible spectra and analyse the possibility of their detection by a typical small size telescope.
-As an example we examine the facility of AbAO: AZT-14, Cassegrain Reflector with a parabolic mirror, Diameter-48 cm, Focal Length Newtonian - 216 cm, Equivalent-770 cm.